• Student Management System

 © 2022 Rachel Lanzerotti, Five Rivers Yoga LLC

-Check out Rachel’s Real-Life Case Studies video series on the Sequence Wiz community site.
-(Available exclusively to Sequence Wiz members.
-Learn more about Sequence Wiz membership >)
+Check out Rachel’s Real-Life Case Studies video series, available exclusively to Sequence Wiz members.
+Learn more about Case Studies at Sequence Wiz >)

-Part 1 (released): What questions to ask about lower back discomfort
+Part 1: What questions to ask about lower back discomfort

-Part 2 (coming this Friday): Using small movements and postural awareness to relieve pain and increase confidence
+Part 2: Using small movements and postural awareness to relieve pain and increase confidence

 She holds a BA in Human Biology from Stanford University and Master of Social Work (MSW) from San Francisco State University.
 For a decade prior to founding Five Rivers Yoga Therapy, Rachel ran an organizational consulting practice with community-based groups.
 She spent many years focused on direct action work for nonprofit and social change organizations.